-Whether you are just starting out with international trade or have been importing and exporting for a while, incoterms can confuse the best of us.
+Whether you are just starting out or have been importing and exporting for a while, incoterms can confuse the best of us.
 So what are incoterms and what do they actually mean?

 Incoterms are terms of trade that identify the division of costs and risks between the buyer and seller when shipping internationally.
-They will often be discussed when costs are negotiated during the sales process.
-By making sure you know your incoterms you can avoid any hidden charges during the shipping process.
+They are often discussed when costs are negotiated during the sales process.
+Make sure you know your incoterms to avoid any hidden charges during the shipping process.

 Read on to discover a breakdown of each term you need to know about or download our incoterm reference chart for quick and easy use!

 The Ex Works incoterm provides the seller with the least obligation, in regards to shipping costs and liabilities.
 The seller makes the goods available at a chosen premises and the buyer must organise all elements of shipping.
 This includes collection at origin, freight, delivery, duties and GST.
 The risk transfers to the buyer when they collect the goods from the named premises.
 The buyer takes on all costs until final delivery.